SAN FRANCISCO (AP) — Hewlett-Packard Co.'s new CEO will start his job in a courtroom — and in the crosshairs of HP's new antagonist, Oracle Corp.

 In a statement Monday, Ray Lane, HP's incoming chairman, said that TomorrowNow was never under Apotheker's supervision and that it was Apotheker who shut down the division after he became SAP's CEO in 2008.

 TomorrowNow is accused of plundering Oracle documents from password-protected websites.
-It had access to those sites through its own customers, which had bought Oracle software but hired TomorrowNow to help support it.
+It had access to those sites through its own customers, who had bought Oracle software but hired TomorrowNow to help support it.

 According to Oracle's complaint, TomorrowNow abused its access to those sites by lifting materials including software updates, bug fixes, instructional documents, custom programs and frequently-asked-questions lists.